 - The purposes of entertainment, cooperation, competition and communication between players by spoken or written language

 (Rixon, 1981; Hadfield, 1990; Hadfield, 1998, Greenall, 1990)

 Types of language games

-It is evident that these kinds of games focus on language skills and components; therefore, a teacher who understands games in this way is much more likely to choose games that are suitable for a particular purpose.
-This study is conducted to enhance students’ vocabulary; therefore, the language games chosen in this study is necessary to focus on the vocabulary field.
+It is evident that these kinds of games focus on language skills and components.
+A teacher who understands games in this way is much more likely to choose games that are suitable for a particular purpose.
+The purpose of this study is to enhance students’ vocabulary.
+The language games selected in this study are necessary to focus on the vocabulary field.

 Unlike McCallum, Greenall (1990, p.
 11) classifies games into eight groups according to their functions and techniques in a different way:

 - Do-it-yourself simulation: It is an activity in which the students play themselves in a situation which he/she has either experienced or can at least relate to in some way.

 - Role-play: Students are required to react following the identity or the role marked on the card.
 Then develop the character with improvised dialogue in either an everyday situation or a clearly defined setting.